Distracted? No focus? How to get your dog to listen, pay attention to you

 Additionally, some breeds are more prone to paying attention than others.

-Hounds, for example, will want to run after prey, so if they see a rabbit or a squirrel, they’re going to do what they’re bred to do: chase.
+Hounds, for example, will want to run after prey, so if they see a rabbit or a squirrel, they will do what they’re bred to do: chase.

 Understand why your dog doesn’t listen